22 Different Types of Flies in Delaware

 The presence of Stoneflies indicates clear streams and water, together with Caddisflies and Mayflies.
 Juveniles and adults have varied appearances.

 Dark brown or olive brown are the colors of adult Common Stoneflies.
-With dark veins all over, the wings cross each other over the body.
+With dark veins, the wings cross each other over the body.

-When they are ready to grow and develop wings, they fly to land and shed their exoskeletons to become winged adults.
+When ready to grow and develop wings, they fly to land and shed their exoskeletons to become winged adults.

 Anglers frequently keep an eye on the existence and life stage of a local population of stoneflies to better time their fishing excursions because trout consume the naiad stage of stoneflies.